Audit Committee Terms of Reference

 Minutes of each meeting shall be kept and shall list the persons present.
 The minutes provide a record of decisions taken and a high-level summary of the discussion, providing insight into the topics and sub-topics discussed.

-At each of its meetings, members of the Audit Committee will normally meet in camera with the CFO (as a group or individually, according to the topic they wish to discuss), as well as with the CAE, any representatives of external assurance providers in attendance, and any other officials the Committee may determine.
+At each of its meetings, members of the Audit Committee will normally meet in camera.
+Representatives of external assurance providers and/or any other senior officials may be requested to attend.

 Access by and to the Committee

-The Committee has unfettered access to the CAE and CFO, as well as to other employees of Elections Canada and to documentation (subject to applicable legislation) it requires to fulfill its responsibilities.
+The Committee has unfettered access to the CAE and CFO, as well as to other employees of the OCEO and to documentation (subject to applicable legislation) it requires to fulfill its responsibilities.

-The CAE and CFO have unfettered access to the Committee and to its chair and vice-chair.
+The CAE has unfettered access to the Committee and to its Chair.

 Committee Orientation, Training and Continuing Education

 The Audit Committee can fulfill its role only if its members are well informed.
-Members shall receive formal orientation and training on the Committee's purpose, responsibilities and objectives, as well as on Elections Canada's business.
+Members shall receive formal orientation and training on the Committee's purpose, responsibilities and objectives, as well as on the OCEO's business.
 A process of continuing education – such as briefings and information on emerging issues and risks – shall also be put in place.

 Support to the Audit Committee

-The CAE of Elections Canada will act as Secretary to the Audit Committee and may provide a staff person to take minutes at meetings.
+The CAE will act as Secretary to the Audit Committee and may provide a staff person to take minutes at meetings.
 Administrative support for the Committee and individual members will be provided by the Office of the CAE.

 9. Assessment of Committee Performance